-Here’s the catch, if you grow enough olive trees, then it’s worth it to make your own olive oil.
-Many people have just one or two trees for decoration purposes, but in most cases, having one or two trees won’t be enough for producing your olive oil.
+Here’s the catch: if you grow enough olive trees, then it’s worth it to make your own olive oil.
+Many people have just one or two trees for decoration purposes, but in most cases, having one or two trees won’t be enough to produce your olive oil.

 I have recently written an article about how many olive trees are enough to make olive oil for your needs.
 In that article, I told you that anywhere between 5-10 trees are needed to make enough olive oil for your needs.

-Even though two trees are enough in some situations, I still wouldn’t risk with that since every year gives you a different yield.
-Having 5 to 10 olive trees will 100% be enough to make enough olive oil for your family.
+Even though two trees are enough in some situations, I still wouldn’t risk that since every year gives you a different yield.
+Having 5 to 10 olive trees, will 100% be enough to make enough olive oil for your family.